8 Life Coach Requirements for a Successful Coaching Career

 What Credentials Are Needed to Be a Life Coach?

-Legally, no specific credentials are required; you can work with clients without being a certified life coach.
+Legally, no specific credentials are required; you can work with clients without being a certified professional coach.
 However, credentials from a reputable coaching organization like the International Coaching Federation (ICF) can build credibility and help you prove your expertise.

 What Do I Need to Start Life Coaching?